 And most important, they want the experience to be delightful, seamless, and personalized to their preferences.

 Omnichannel marketing is a fully-integrated approach to commerce that provides shoppers a unified experience across online and offline channels.
 To attract today’s connected customers, businesses need to create a web between all their customer engagement channels.
 The result is not only more sales but also a superior customer experience.
 To move into omnichannel retail, you need to get a baseline understanding of how your customers interact with your business.
 Your first stop?
 Your data.
 So if you’ve been dragging your feet on setting up a robust online store or social media accounts, it’s time to get them up and running stat.
 Square and Weebly give sellers one cohesive solution to start or grow an omnichannel business.
 An integrated suite of services make critical business tasks like engaging with customers, managing orders, growing sales, and making informed business decisions easier than ever for sellers.

 This is admittedly a lot.
-But by using the guiding principles of focusing on your customer needs, helping them (and you, hopefully) in avoiding pain, and building trust through technological tools, you can zero in on what will work best for you in making your business more successful in 2019.
+But by using the guiding principles of focusing on your customer needs, helping them (and you, hopefully) in avoiding pain, and building trust through technological tools, you can zero in on what will work best for you in making your business more successful.

 9 Facebook Marketing Tips for Your Small Business in 2019